onderweg/follow-the-sun/readme.md

 # Follow the sun

-**[2021 Edit]** When this program was made, the functionality the automatically switch to dark mode was not build into macOS.
-Since macOS Catalina, there is auto dark mode, and this program is not needed anymore.
+**[2021 Edit]** When this program was made, the functionality to automatically switch to dark mode was not build into macOS yet.
+In macOS Catalina however, auto dark mode was introduced, making this program superfluous.
 I keep the code here as reference anyway.

 ---